seed-hypermedia/mintter/README.md

 ## Group sites

 Group sites need two programs to run.
-The daemon which includes the P2P node (go app) and the forntend that renders documents (nextjs app).
+The daemon which includes the P2P node (go app) and the frontend that renders documents (nextjs app).
 However for a production deployment everything is orchestrated by docker compose.
 Read next sections for how to either deploy a site on a production server or run it locally in dev mode